 Grow blue butterfly vine from seed, for it is not available in nurseries.
 Start them in late fall or early winter.
 It takes a few weeks for the seeds to germinate.
 Plant them out as the weather warms up in a full sun location, making sure to provide support.
 Harvest the flowers regularly to promote blooming.

 How to make blue butterfly tea?

 To make a cup of blue butterfly tea, pour hot water over five to seven flowers.
 Cover and allow to steep for ten to fifteen minutes.
 The flavor of this tea is very earthy and might be bland for some people.
 You can enhance its flavor by adding lemongrass or lemon juice to the tea.

 Calendula flower is well-known among gardeners as a companion plant.
 Sadly, it does not get the credit it deserves for all the health benefits it offers.
 It is rich in antioxidants, anti-inflammatory, and anti-bacterial properties.
 It is mostly made into creams and balms to heal skin irritations.

 How to grow calendula?

 Calendula is a hardy annual that grows easily from seed.
 Start it early in late summer and plant it out when the temperatures are cool.
 Harvest the bloom after the morning dew has dried, and there is no need to remove the petals from the base for drying.

 How to make calendula tea?

 Steep two tablespoons-worth of dried or fresh calendula flowers in one cup of hot water.
 Cover it and set it aside for fifteen minutes.

 It was interesting to learn that the most dreaded weed by homeowners is a powerhouse of health benefits.
-Every part of the dandelion plant is used in Oriental medicine.
+Every part of the dandelion plant is useful in Oriental medicine.
 It is rich in vitamin C, fiber, potassium, beta-carotene, and protein.
 You can use the flowers and leaves in salads.

 How to grow dandelion?

 Dandelion is not cultivated in the garden.
 They are rather a foraging type of plant and are not commercially available.
-So instead, take a stroll in the backyard or in the park and pick the wild plants.
+So instead, take a stroll in the backyard or the park and pick the wild plants.
 Always look in areas that are not sprayed.

 How to make dandelion tea?